Software Project: Implementing Mechanistic Interpretability in NLP

 End: 31.03.2026

-ECTS: 8 for MSc students, 12 for BSc students
+ECTS: 8 for M.Sc. students, 12 for B.Sc. students

-BSc students will only be admitted to the course with sufficient English skills.
+B.Sc. students will only be admitted to the course with sufficient English skills.

 Course Content

-This course will consists of two parts:
+This course will consist of two parts:

 In the second part, students will independently work on a small MI project, with weekly optional office hours, an intermediate presentation, and a final presentation.
-At the end of the semester, students submit a short report and a github repo.
+At the end of the semester, students submit a short report and a GitHub repo.

 Preliminary Schedule